Roof Cleaning Cost

 + There is a greater potential for damage, particularly to slates, pointing and ridge tiles when using high-pressure cleaning.

 + If done incorrectly, this method can allow water to ingress through the roof underneath the tiles.

-This form of roof cleaning is time consuming and requires more effort than utilising high-pressure washers or steam cleaning equipment.
+This form of roof cleaning is time-consuming and requires more effort than using high-pressure washers or steam cleaning equipment.

 The moss is scraped off the roof’s surface with a long-handled instrument.
 It’s frequently followed by a biocide wash that stays on the roof and activates whenever it rains.

-– Scraping moss off the roof is labour intensive and will take a lot longer to clear the roof.
+Scraping moss off the roof is labor-intensive and will take a lot longer to clear the roof.

 Benefits of Cleaning a Roof

 “Is it worth cleaning a roof because it is built to endure the weather and elements of nature?” one could wonder.
 Of course, your perspective and priorities will influence your decision, but there are certain advantages to cleaning a roof.

 Removing moss from the roof minimises water retention on the roof surface, as well as the risks that come with leaving it there.
 Apart from the potential harm caused by moisture, when the temperature dips below freezing, the water will freeze and expand in any gaps between the roof tiles.